Inkaar (TV series): Plot

 Inkaar is about the story of a girl Hajra, who comes from a middle-class background and studies at a university.
-She wants to fulfill her dreams and her father Haji Ilyas fully supports her.
+She wants to fulfil her dreams and her father Haji Ilyas fully supports her.
 Hajra falls in love with Rehan Chaudhary.
 Rehan was a friend of Shayan.
 One day, Rehan Chaudhary calls Hajra to Shayan's house and tries to rape her.
 Shayan reaches there and saves Hajra.
 The whole matter closes there because proceeding against Rehan could impact Hajra's reputation too.
 Hajra leaves the university without telling anyone anything.
 Shayan tells his parents that he loves Hajra, his university fellow, and wants to marry her.
 Firstly, Shayan's father disagrees due to class difference but further on he agrees.
 Hajra resists to the proposal as she is mentally disturbed due to the incident with Rehan.
 The story unfolds and she tells Shayan about what happened with her.
 Shayan tells her he has no problem with her past and that he still loves her and wants to marry her.
 They both get engaged.
 On the other side, when Rehan learns of their engagement, he becomes angry; he wanted Hajra because he is obsessed with her.
 He tries to blackmail Hajra and forces her to break the engagement, but she rejects him repeatedly.
 He finally tells her the house he called her and tried to rape her belongs to Shayan and not Rehan.
 And that Shayan is Rehan's childhood friend, and he knew everything about them already.
 Furious and shocked Hajra goes to Shayan's house just to realize that this is the same house.
 She believes what Rehan said and breaks her engagement.
 Shayan after many efforts convince her to listen to her part of the story in Rehan's presence to clear his position.
 She agrees to meet him.
 In the presence of Rehan, Shayan tells Hajra that he has been madly in love with her since he first saw her.
 He was shy by nature, so he asked Rehan to help him and tell her about his feelings.
 Rehan, however, trapped Hajra pretending to be in love with her and tried to get the advantage of her.
 All that time, he lied to Shayan that he has befriended Hajra to convince her for Shayan's proposal.
 In the end, Rehan told Shayan that Hajra is not a girl with good character and to prove that to him he called Hajra at Shayan's home, pretending to be ill and tried to rape her.
 Shayan saves her by stopping Rehan and Hajra escaped without knowing who saved her from Rehan.
 After telling the whole story he asks Hajra to take whatever decision she wants and that he will stand with her every decision.
 Hajra decides to be with Shayan and they are set to get married.
 On Shayan and Hajra's marriage day, Rehan arrives in beauty salon where Hajra was getting ready.
 He tries that Hajra runs away with him, but Hajra rejects him by saying No Means No. This infuriates Rehan and he stabs her with scissors 25 times.
 Hajra is saved but the case goes to court and then starts the war of honor between Hajra and Rehan, where Rehan and his mother using all their influences and power try to prove Hajra to be a characterless girl.
 At the end, Rehan is sent to jail when a video showing what happened was seen by everyone in the courthouse.
 Rehan was given 7 years in prison and justice could be served but Hajra forgives him in court because she said she made a promise to Rehan's mom that if she had the chance, Hajra would forgive him.
 She asks that Rehan be sent to live with his mom so he can learn how to respect other women.
 At the end, Hajra and Shayan are together, and everyone is happy for Hajra's win.
 Rehan is with his mom and begs for her to save him and cries at his feet.